 The low-rank property may be enforced in two ways.
 First, we may set it as a hard constraint, setting $l < c$ in the joint objective~\eqref{eq:nature_joint}.
 This is in practice what we do when selecting $l = 128$, as $c = 545$ in our experiments.

-Alternatively, following~\textcite{srebro_maximum-margin_2004}, we may resort to a convex objective function parameterized by $\V$ in $\RR^{c \times k}$, that penalizes the rank of $\V$.
+Alternatively, following~\cite{srebro_maximum-margin_2004}, we may resort to a convex objective function parameterized by $\V$ in $\RR^{c \times k}$, that penalizes the rank of $\V$.
 We learn $\V^j$ in $\RR^{c^j \times k}$ for all study $j$ in $[N]$ solving the joint objective

 where $\Vert \V \Vert_\star$ is the nuclear norm of $\V$, defined as $\sum_{i=1}^{\min(c, k)} \sigma_i(\V)$, where $(\sigma_i(\V))_i$ are the singular values of $\V$.
 The nuclear norm is a convex proxy for the rank of matrix~$\V$.
 As a consequence, the rank of the solution decreases from $\min(c, k)$ to $0$ as $\lambda$ increases.
-The objective~\eqref{eq:nature_joint_trace} is solvable using proximal methods, \eg \acs{FISTA} \autocite{beck_fast_2009}.
+The objective~\eqref{eq:nature_joint_trace} is solvable using proximal methods, \eg \acs{FISTA} \cite{beck_fast_2009}.
 However, these methods become unpractical when~$c$ becomes large---it requires to perform a $c \times c$ singular value decomposition at each iteration.
-Fortunately, there exists a non-convex objective~\autocite{rennie_fast_2005}, amenable to stochastic gradient descent~\autocite{bell_lessons_2007}, that includes the solution of~\eqref{eq:nature_joint_trace} as a minimizer.
+Fortunately, there exists a non-convex objective~\cite{rennie_fast_2005}, amenable to stochastic gradient descent~\cite{bell_lessons_2007}, that includes the solution of~\eqref{eq:nature_joint_trace} as a minimizer.
 It is obtained by setting $l = \max(x ,k)$ and adding $\ell_2^2$ penalties to the objective~\eqref{eq:nature_joint}:

 We solve this objective using \textit{Adam}, similarly to the main method.
-It is possible to continue using Dropout in between the first and second layer while enforcing~$\V$ to be low-rank---this can then be understood as a regularization technique through feature noising~\autocite{wager_dropout_2013}.
+It is possible to continue using dropout in between the first and second layer while enforcing~$\V$ to be low-rank---this can then be understood as a regularization technique through feature noising~\cite{wager_dropout_2013}.